A guide to the laws and customs of Rosh Hashanah

 (Photo: Shutterstock)

 The shofar blowing is supposed to remind us of our role in the world, our mission.
-On the one hand, there is a concern: Maybe we've marred the mission, maybe there are things we haven't done properly, and we are required to fix.
+On the one hand, there is a concern: Maybe we've messed up the mission, maybe there are things we haven't done properly, and we are required to fix.
 On the other hand, our very right to coronate G-d shows how much G-d loves us, and believes in us.
 G-d’s love for us gives us the strength to mend.
 It gives us strength even after the fracture (‘shevarim’) to reach a clean and pure place. (“tekiah”).

 How many times the shofar is blown?